salsita/shishito/README.md

 --browserstack testuser1:p84asd21d15asd454 # authenticate on BrowserStack using user "testuser1" and token "p84asd21d15asd454"
 ```

-If no arguments are specified, Salsa WebQA, by default, searches for BROWSERSTACK combinations in .properties files and runs all tests
+If no arguments are specified, Shishito, by default, searches for BROWSERSTACK combinations in .properties files and runs all tests

 ## Configuration